 The curriculum gives you a strong foundation in all five areas of chemistry – inorganic, organic, analytical, physical, and biochemistry.
 You conduct year-round research with a faculty mentor for your final three years and complete the program with a written thesis and oral defense.

 By the time you graduate, your experiences include:

-- Close mentoring relationships with faculty starting your freshman year, as the department boasts a 2:1 faculty-freshman major ratio
+- Close mentoring relationships with faculty starting your first year, as the department boasts a 2:1 faculty-first-year major ratio

 - Hands-on experience using state-of-the-art lab equipment

 - Three years of year-round research with faculty

 - Opportunities to publish research with faculty and present your work at local, regional and national conferences

 - Networking and professional growth through weekly seminars, departmental employment, the Chem Club and Chem Demo Crew